timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/recipes/ui-chatbot.md

+---
+title: 'Building a Chatbot with Generative UI and Tool Calling: Hashbrown React Docs'
+meta:
+  - name: description
+    content: 'This step-by-step guide will walk you through building a conversational Smart Home chatbot using Hashbrown''s useUiChat React hook.
+Our assistant will:'
+---
 # Building a Chatbot with Generative UI and Tool Calling

 This step-by-step guide will walk you through building a conversational Smart Home chatbot using Hashbrown's `useUiChat` React hook.
 Our assistant will: